 Stanford University does not require graduate student enrollment during Summer quarter.
 Individual degree programs, however, may require year-round enrollment.
 Some sources of funding, such as fellowships, may require year-round enrollment.
 In addition, any Summer quarter assistantship appointment requires that the student be enrolled in that quarter.

 International students on an F-1 visa may be required to maintain full-time enrollment during Summer quarter (see Bechtel International Center for international student enrollment requirements).

 For students who are registered and enrolled in Summer quarter, the minimum units requirement is one unit, or TGR status and enrollment.
-Note that non-TGR students who are enrolled for one, two or three units in the summer will be charged tuition for three units.

 Stanford charges tuition for all graduate students on a per-unit basis during Summer quarter.
 Students may enroll for fewer than 8 units in the summer.
 Adding or dropping courses in the summer may have an effect on the tuition charged.
 Courses may only be added until the Final Study List deadline.
 If the student drops courses before this deadline, tuition will be assessed on a per diem basis until the last day of attendance.